ekaterinagp/webhook/README.md

 ### routes.js

-Defines two POST routes - first to register webhook and second to post data to that webhook.
+Defines two POST routes: to register webhook and to post data to registered webhooks.

 ### functions.js